ucs-compute-solutions/FlashStack_IMM_M7/README.md

 # FlashStack VSI CVD using Cisco UCS M7 servers, Pure Storage FlashArray, and VMware vSphere 8.0

-The FlashStack portfolio of solutions are a series of validated solutions developed in partnership with Cisco and Pure Storage.
-Each FlashStack is designed, built, and validated in Cisco’s internal labs, and delivered as Cisco Validated Design (CVD) that includes a design guide, deployment guide and automation delivered as Infrastructure as Code (IaC).
+The FlashStack portfolio of solutions is a series of validated solutions developed in partnership with Cisco and Pure Storage.
+Each FlashStack is designed, built, and validated in Cisco’s internal labs, and delivered as Cisco Validated Design (CVD) that includes a design guide, deployment guide, and automation delivered as Infrastructure as Code (IaC).

 This release of the CVD introduces support for the 7th generation of Cisco UCS C-Series and Cisco UCS X-Series Servers, powered using 4th Gen Intel Xeon Scalable processors.
 The new Cisco UCS servers provide the compute infrastructure for the FlashStack virtual server infrastructure (VSI) solution.
 For storage, the solution uses either 32Gbps Fibre Channel (FC) or 100Gbps IP/ethernet storage to access unified block and file storage on a Pure Storage FlashArray.
 For the virtualization layer of the stack, the solution introduces support for VMware vSphere 8.0 and the new capabilities available in this release.

-This repository provides the IaC automation for provisioning Cisco, Pure Storage and VMware components in this CVD solution: https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/flashstack_m7_vmware_8_ufs_fc.html
+This repository provides the IaC automation for provisioning the end-to-end infrastructure in this CVD solution: https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/flashstack_m7_vmware_8_ufs_fc.html

 This repository contains the Ansible playbooks to automate the following components in the Virtual Server Infrastructure stack: <br />